Ira F. Lewis

 Ira Foster Lewis (August 25, 1883 - September 4, 1948) was an American sportswriter, executive editor, president, and business manager of the Pittsburgh Courier.
 He was involved in the Double V campaign to grant full citizenship rights to African American soldiers serving in World War II and helped integrate major league baseball.

+Early life

-Lewis was born in Lexington, North Carolina.
+Lewis was born in Lexington, North Carolina on August 25, 1883.
 He studied at Biddle Academy for one year.

+Career

-Along with Robert L. Vann and Bill Nunn, he helped lead the paper.
+Along with Robert L. Vann and Bill Nunn, he helped lead the Pittsburgh Courier.

 He was a leader in the National Negro Publishers Association.
 In 1937 he corresponded with W. E. B. Du Bois.

 Lewis was photographed with his family in Homewood by Charles "Teenie" Harris.